Warren Buffett said it best: “Price is what you pay, value is what you get.”

 Value stocks are often boring or steady names with established businesses, whereas a growth stock is likelier to be some flashy name with big ideas but no profits or tangible assets to speak of.
 Sure, flashy names are definitely interesting to watch.
 But they are simply not opportunities that most value stock investors would even consider, given their reliance on the promise of future growth rather than tangible value today.

 So what’s the easiest way to separate a true value stock from overhyped pretenders?
-There’s no hard and fast rule, but there are a few metrics to watch.
-We cover each one in the following four slides.
+There’s no hard and fast rule, but there are a few metrics to watch, including:

-Stock prices should be based on something.
+— Price-to-earnings ratio: Stock prices should be based on something.
 One popular way is by normalizing the price per share by earnings per share to see how “cheap” or “expensive” the stock is vs. its peers.
 Price-to-earning (P/E) ratio can be backward-looking (usually the past 12 months’ worth of financials), though more useful is forward P/E, which looks ahead toward estimates for the coming year.
-For context, the average forward P/E of the S&P 500 lately is roughly 19.
+For context, the average forward P/E of the S&P 500 lately is a little under 22.

-Value stocks have tangible and consistent profits, so it’s natural that they also share those profits with investors.
+— Dividend yield (and payout ratio): Value stocks often have tangible and consistent profits, and they frequently share those profits with investors.
 Thus, many value stocks are also dividend-paying stocks.
-But don’t just go chasing a high yield—some dividend stocks offer unsustainable payouts that are at risk of being cut down the road.
-Compare the annual dividends paid to the earnings per share to make sure the company in question isn’t overstretched; generally, paying out 70% of profits via dividends leaves enough wiggle room.
-But a healthy payout ratio might differ from one industry to the next.
+But don’t just go chasing a high yield; some dividend stocks offer unsustainable payouts that are at risk of being cut down the road.
+Compare the annual dividends paid to the earnings per share to make sure the company in question isn’t overstretched.
+Generally, paying out 70% of profits via dividends leaves enough wiggle room, but a healthy payout ratio might differ from one industry to the next.

 Does a Low Stock Price Mean a Good Stock Value?

-It’s worth noting here that there are both good value stocks, as well as “value traps” that are cheap for a reason.
 Think about the difference between buying a hidden gem at a flea market vs. a piece of junk that’s better off in the trash.
+Both are “cheap,” but one is a value, while the other is more of a “value trap.”

 For instance, some stocks trade for very low price-to-earnings or price-to-sales ratio because Wall Street is expecting the actual numbers to come in much lower in the years ahead.
 If the experts are proven right, the stock isn’t a bargain at all.
 Rather, it has been discounted because it isn’t as valuable as it used to be.